homearanya/active-escapes/src/pages/tours/ampthitheatre-slackpacker.md

   title: Amphitheatre Heritage Hike
   description: A mighty wall of basalt which rises over 1000 metres from the Tugela Valley to the Lesotho plateau nearly 3000 metres above sea level, the Northern Drakensberg's Amphitheatre, gains much of its aesthetic appeal from its near perfect symmetry - extending as a sheer wall of rock some 5 kilometres in length from the Eastern Buttress to the Sentinel Peak in the west - altogether an area of majestic and incomparable beauty.
 tourName: Amphitheatre Heritage Hike
-slug: null
+slug: ampthitheatre-slackpacker
-featured: 0
+featured: 1
-popular: 0
+popular: 3
 featuredImage: ../../img/generic/pp-amphi-966.jpg
 thumbnail:
-  image: ../../img/generic/pp-amphi-500x326.jpg
+  image: ../../img/listing/img-03-amphi.jpg
   tagline: Aim for the summit
   title: Hike to the Roof of Africa
-  description: "A mighty wall of basalt which rises over 1000 metres from the Tugela Valley to the Lesotho plateau nearly 3000 metres above sea level, the Northern Drakensberg's Amphitheatre, gains much of its aesthetic appeal from its near perfect symmetry"
+  description: 'Reach the top of the escarpment and source of the Tugela River, where you can stand atop the second highest waterfall in the world.
+On our 3 day Amphitheatre hike you’ll overnight in comfy mountain lodges, have your meals catered for, and backpack portered.'
 shortDescription: "A mighty wall of basalt which rises over 1000 metres from the Tugela Valley to the Lesotho plateau nearly 3000 metres above sea level, the Northern Drakensberg's Amphitheatre, gains much of its aesthetic appeal from its near perfect symmetry"
 longDescription:
   - A mighty wall of basalt which rises over 1000 metres from the Tugela Valley to the Lesotho plateau nearly 3000 metres above sea level, the Northern Drakensberg's Amphitheatre, gains much of its aesthetic appeal from its near perfect symmetry - extending as a sheer wall of rock some 5 kilometres in length from the Eastern Buttress to the Sentinel Peak in the west - altogether an area of majestic and incomparable beauty.